 In all cases, any additional days awarded must actually be available for use in the event of illness, accident, or disability.
 The following box shows the calculation to determine whether additional days granted are available for use and retirement credit.
-Number of paid days remaining until termination:

-• Include subsequent years (if applicable)

-Subtract sick days already recorded on your record

-Additional sick days, if any, that may be granted and available for retirement credit
+Number of paid days remaining until termination: Include subsequent years (if applicable) Subtract sick days already recorded on your record. recorded on your record Additional sick days, if any, that may be granted and available for retirement credit